Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 |Zachary Stufflebeme |[![LinkedIn](https://img.shields.io/badge/Zachary's%20linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zachary-stufflebeme-63379a243)|[![GitHub](https://img.shields.io/badge/Zachary's%20GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/Zachary-Stufflebeme)|

 # Project Overview:
-This team was tasked to build a model that can predict the main programming language of a repository using data from the GitHub repository README files.
+This team was tasked to build a model that can predict the main programming language of space themed repositories that are either Python, Java, Javascript, or C# using data from the GitHub repository README files.

-Using **Natural Language Processing** and following the full *Data Science Pipeline*
+We will attempt to accomplish this Using **Natural Language Processing** and following the full *Data Science Pipeline* We will explore the data and use insights gained to feature engineer our dataset to try and improve our models accuracy We will create and run  multiple models on the final manipulations of our data on train and validation sets and find our best/most efficient model.
+We will than test that model on more outside data and create a function that will take in a readme file text and output the models assignment of the texts main coding language.

 # Project Goals: